Academies

 As dioceses push ahead, some have tried to convince leaders of the benefits by stressing they will be shielded from council closures.

-A letter sent in March by the Diocese of Southwark in south London – which wants schools to move into one of five Catholic trusts each with between 30 and 40 academies – said the “over-provision of school places… continues to be a difficult situation”.
+A letter sent in March by the Archdiocese of Southwark in south London – which wants schools to move into one of five Catholic trusts each with between 30 and 40 academies – said the “over-provision of school places… continues to be a difficult situation”.

 With falling rolls expected to hit secondary cohorts, it stressed “academies cannot be closed by local authorities”.
-A spokesperson for the diocese said its trusts “are assisting schools with falling rolls, but if a school is not viable we would not [be] expecting it to convert in the first case”.
+A spokesperson for the archdiocese said its trusts “are assisting schools with falling rolls, but if a school is not viable we would not [be] expecting it to convert in the first case”.

 Leaked documents from London’s Diocese of Westminster also showed a “key reason” for its strategy “was to ensure that the decisions for the provision, be that closure or amalgamation, would be solely within [its] authority”.